ayafushimi/ayafushimi.github.io/_posts/2016-11-30-making_mvc_sinatra_application.markdown

   end
 ```

 The `get "/cities/:id"` route let logged-in user get `/cities/show.erb`.
 To know which country to be showed in this page, this route uses `.find(id)` method with the id in the URL and assigns it to the instance variable `@city`.
+Also to prevent users from seeing other's page, only owner can access this page.

 ```
   get "/cities/:id" do
     if logged_in?
       @city = City.find(params[:id])
+      if @city.country.user == current_user
         erb :"/cities/show"
+      else
+        redirect "/user"
+      end
     else
       redirect_to_login
     end